 4. Before painting it, add a piece of paper inside the bag; this will prevent the wet paint to get on the other side of the bag.

 The handmade tote bag can be washed by hand or in the washing machine as well.
 Don’t use too hot water!
 The paint that I used had instruction for 40 degrees C water resistance.
-Using too hot water might end up washing away the fabric paint and turning the whole tote bag in a weird grey colour.
+Using too hot water might end up washing away the fabric paint.
 And I’m sure you don’t want a weird coloured tote bag, who would want that?!

 You can get creative and personalize the bag whatever you want.
 Here are some really nice pics for inspiration.

 I really hope you like this DIY project.
-Took me a whole day to put this handmade tote bag together, but I really love the result and I hope you found inspiration for your own personalized handmade tote bag.
+Took me a good few hours to put this handmade tote bag together.
+I really love the result and I hope you found inspiration for your own personalized handmade tote bag.

 Please share this project with your friends and let me know in the comments down below what you think about it and also check some other nice DIY projects around here for more crafting inspiration!